naiyerasif/site/blog/2019-06-02-linting-sass-with-stylelint.md

 title: Linting SASS with Stylelint
 path: linting-sass-with-stylelint
 date: 2019-06-02
-updated: 2019-06-02
+updated: 2019-08-08
 author: [naiyer]
-summary: Lint SASS files with Stylelint and integrating it with Prettier
+summary: Analyze and fix problems in the SASS files with Stylelint and integrate it with Prettier
 tags: ['guide', 'sass', 'stylelint']
 ---

 ## Intent

-It is quite usual to lint the JavaScript or TypeScript code in a web application but you can lint [SASS](https://sass-lang.com/) (or CSS) as well.
-In fact, it is a good idea to do so to improve the quality of your CSS.
-Like JSLint or TSLint, [Stylelint](https://github.com/stylelint/stylelint) is a widely used linter that works with SCSS, Sass, Less and SugarSS.
-This guide shows you how `stylelint` can be used to lint SASS in a project.
+Just as you can lint the JavaScript or TypeScript code in a web application, you can also lint the [SASS](https://sass-lang.com/) (or CSS) files using [stylelint](https://github.com/stylelint/stylelint) which is a widely used linter that works with SCSS, Sass, Less and SugarSS.
+This guide shows you how `stylelint` can be used to lint SASS files in a project.

 ### Setup